 Being a powerful next-gen console, you might find that your Xbox Series X or Xbox Series S runs a little hot.
 In most cases this is perfectly normal, but what do you do when it starts to overheat?

-The Xbox Series X features a large fan, that is surprisingly quiet considering the size, but it is perfectly normal for the vent on top of this fan to be fairly hot.
+The Xbox Series X features a large fan that is surprisingly quiet considering the size, but it is perfectly normal for the vent on top of this fan to be fairly hot as it’s an exhaust fan and therefore isn’t an indicator that your console is overheating.

 How to Fix an Overheating Xbox Series X